-Cases are also assigned priorities to establish a overall response time and the resolution process for the case.
+Cases are also assigned priorities to establish an overall response time and the resolution process for the case.
 NetApp uses the following guidelines for establishing case priorities.
-However the customer can request an increase in priority at any time.
+However, the customer can request an increase in priority at any time.

-Normal requests for information regarding the installation, configuration, use and maintenance of your NetApp equipment.
-This includes administrative inquiries and return material authorization (RMA) information.
+Normal requests for information regarding the installation, configuration, use and maintenance of your NetApp equipment and software applications.
+This includes administrative inquiries and return material authorization (RMA) information on hardware.
 There is no impact to your production systems or business operations.
 P4 cases will be worked during NetApp business hours in your region. *